How well do you know your nails?

 4. Men’s nails grow faster than women’s (except during pregnancy).

 5. Age, malnutrition, and hormone imbalance are all factors that can affect nails’ growth.

-6. The nail plate is made up of dead cells, which means it can’t breath.
+6. The nail plate is made up of dead cells, so it can’t breath.
 It’s the nails beds and cuticles that are made up of living cells that need to breathe.

 7. Nails can tell you if you’re ill.
 A change in colour, dents, ridges, black lines, swelling around the nails and pain can all be signs that something’s wrong.
 That’s why you should never wear nail polish when you go to the doctor.

 Do you know any other interesting facts about nails?
 Share them in the comments below.